-You can still get compensation for as long as you're medically unable to return to work or as long as you still lose some earnings because of your injury.
+You can still get earnings loss benefits for as long as you're medically unable to return to work or as long as you still lose some earnings because of your injury.
 Earnings loss benefits stop at age 65, except where it's noted in the Act.
+You will be eligible for other benefits such as medical and travel expenses as long as you need them.